Fourier number

-The Fourier number can also be used in the study of mass diffusion, if the thermal diffusivity is replaced by a mass diffusivity.
+The Fourier number can also be used in the study of mass diffusion, in which the thermal diffusivity is replaced by the mass diffusivity.

-The Fourier number is used in analysis of time dependent transport phenomena, generally in conjunction with the Biot number if convection is present.
+The Fourier number is used in analysis of time-dependent transport phenomena, generally in conjunction with the Biot number if convection is present.
 The Fourier number arises naturally in nondimensionalization of the heat equation.

 Definition

 The general definition of the Fourier number, Fo, is: